 If nerves get the best of you, kick back and be entertained by the list of performers that’ll be taking to the stage throughout the event.

 Yes, you read that one correct.
 Roma’s wife carrying races are the biggest in the state, and the prize… the wife’s weight in beer.
-The bizarre sport, popular in northern England and Europe involves a man carrying a women (preferably their wife) over an obstacle course.
+The bizarre sport, popular in northern England and Europe involves a man carrying a woman (preferably their wife) over an obstacle course.
 While strength is important in a successful run, the style used to carry the wife plays a critical role too.

 Prepare for an afternoon of adrenaline-pumping fun with Barrel Races, Saddle Bronc, Team Roping, Junior Bulls, Junior Barrels, Ladies Breakaway and Ladies Roping.